NitpreetA/LavaRun/README.md

 1) You can download the code
 2) go into the bin/Bedub/net5.0 and run the .exe
-3) You can also reset the leaderboard by deleting th file.
+3) You can also reset the leaderboard by deleting the file.

 ## Authors